banerjeesamrat/MscCA/README.md

-# DSA
+# Msc CA

-It is a repository created to resolve the problems faced in Data Structures Subject.
+It is a repository created to resolve the problems faced in Subjects of Msc CA (SICSR).

 Editors -